FoxP/CashSavingExceeded/README.md

 ## About
 Windows tool to automatically shut down, reboot, log off or hibernate a computer **every day** at a specified time.

+- Do your employees generally leave their computers on all the time?
+- Do you want to motivate them to participate actively in saving our planet?

+:bulb: Well, give them the choice to shut down /sleep / hibernate their workstation at night!

 ![](CashSavingExceeded/ressources/pictures/demo.gif)

 ## Features